 Body comparison: Nikon D5500 vs Olympus PEN-F

 The physical size and weight of the Nikon D5500 and the Olympus PEN-F are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (25 percent) than the Nikon D5500.
 However, the PEN-F is slightly heavier (2 percent) than the D5500.
 In this context, it is worth noting that neither the D5500 nor the PEN-F are weather-sealed.